MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-overview.md

 ### Azure Active Directory

 Provides integration support for Spring Security with Azure Active Directory for authentication.
-For more information, see the [Spring security support](./spring-cloud-azure.md#spring-security-support) section of the [Spring Cloud Azure developer guide](spring-cloud-azure.md).
+For more information, see [Spring Cloud Azure support for Spring Security](spring-security-support.md).

 ### Azure Key Vault

 Provides Spring `@Value` annotation support for integration with Azure Key Vault Secrets.
-For more information, see the [Secret management](./spring-cloud-azure.md#secret-management) section of the [Spring Cloud Azure developer guide](spring-cloud-azure.md).
+For more information, see [Spring Cloud Azure secret management](secret-management.md).

 ### Azure Storage

 Provides Spring Boot support for Azure Storage services.
-For more information, see the [Resource handling](./spring-cloud-azure.md#resource-handing) section of the [Spring Cloud Azure developer guide](spring-cloud-azure.md).
+For more information, see [Spring Cloud Azure resource handling](resource-handling.md).

 ## Get support